NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 ![](images/facebook/FacebookGetProfilePic.png)

-# **Audience Network setup for iOS 14**
+# **Audience Network setup and changes for iOS 14.5**

-You can change the Advertising Tracking status using the plugin.
+First of all you should learn what changes with iOS 14.5 and how this impacts your app: https://www.facebook.com/business/help/2750680505215705?id=428636648170202

-First, you will need to enable the Audience Network SDK inclusion in the Project Settings -> Facebook Goodies.
+You can enable enable the Audience Network SDK inclusion in the Project Settings -> Facebook Goodies.

 ![](images/facebook/FacebookAudience.png)

+This will:
+* Add and link `FBAudienceNetwork.framework`to your project - see https://developers.facebook.com/docs/audience-network/get-started/ios
+* Automatically add Facebook's SKAdNetwork IDs to your Xcode project’s `Info.plist`, see https://developers.facebook.com/docs/SKAdNetwork

-Enabling Audience Network SDK will automatically add the `-lxml2` flag to the linker flags for iOS (both development and shipping builds).
+?> Enabling Audience Network SDK will automatically add the `-lxml2` flag to the linker flags for iOS (both development and shipping builds).

 Then you can call the `SetAudienceNetworkAdvertiserTrackingEnabled` function to enable or disable the Advertiser Tracking.
 ___